-Whether you are deciding to sell or downsize your home or just fancy a spring clean, decluttering can be a useful way to organise your belongings and regain some all-important space.
+Whether you are deciding to sell or downsize your property or just fancy a spring clean, decluttering your home can be a useful way to organise your belongings and regain some all-important space.

 In this guide, we give you some practical tips to help make the mammoth task of decluttering your home an easily achievable job.

 Save the Ikea trip until after you’ve sorted things out

 Once you get the urge to tidy it can be tempting to go out and buy storage to help you deal with it all.
 Whilst this may be necessary, it can just end up being an act of procrastination that leaves the worst part until last.
 In our experience, buying storage first simply means having somewhere tidier to store your junk.

 When you decide to declutter, begin by sorting your belongings out This way, you only have to buy storage for what you are keeping instead of just moving unwanted items around.

 Clear one room and separate everything into discrete piles

 Having a clear space to work in will help you to stay focused; standing in a room full of junk can be a daunting task and can quickly get on top of you.
 To keep the momentum, it’s important to be organised.
 We’d recommend keeping things simple and having just three piles to sort into: